cdli-gh/Semi-Supervised-NMT-for-Sumerian-English/README.md

 ...

-For an end-to-end translation pipeline making use of translation models from this repository, refer to the [cdli-gh/Sumerian_Translation-Pipeline](https://github.com/cdli-gh/Sumerian-Translation-Pipeline) project, where you can give an ATF file containing Sumerian sentences as input and get an ATF file with corresponding English translations as the output.
+For an end-to-end translation pipeline making use of translation models from this repository, refer to the <a href="https://github.com/cdli-gh/Sumerian-Translation-Pipeline">cdli-gh/Sumerian_Translation-Pipeline</a> project, where you can give an ATF file containing Sumerian sentences as input and get an ATF file with corresponding English translations as the output.